-\begin{assumption} Consider the data-generating process \eqref{eq:param_sequence}-\eqref{eq:sgd_natural} and assume \begin{enumerate}[label=\alph*)] \item $p$ is twice differentiable with respect to $\theta$. \item $\mathcal{I}(\theta)$ is continuous and there exists $\epsilon$ such that $\epsilon<\mathcal{I}(\theta)<\infty$ for all $\theta \in \Theta$. \item The sequence $(Z(X_n,\hat{\theta}_{n-1}))_{n \geq 0}$ is uniformly integrable. \item There exists $C<\infty$ such that $\int p''(x;\theta) \di x <C$ for all $\theta \in \Theta$. \end{enumerate} \end{assumption} Assumptions~\ref{ass:param_acid} a)–c) match those in \cite{fong2024asymptotics}. a) and b) are standard, while c) ensures that $(\hat{\theta}_n)_{n \geq 1}$ allows us to use Doob's martingale convergence theorem.
-It is a fairly strong assumption which may be difficult to verify, but \cite{fong2024asymptotics} provide a sufficient condition that is easier to check (see SM Proposition~\ref{prop:fongyiu}).
-We will discuss alternatives below.
-Assumption~\ref{ass:param_acid} d) is used in a Taylor expansion of the density $p(x;\hat{\theta}_{n})$ which we employ to bound $\text{TV}(\mathbb{E}(P_{\hat{\theta}_{n}}|\mathcal{G}_{n-1}),P_{\hat{\theta}_{n-1}})$.
-It is reminiscent of classical conditions for Central Limit Theorem (CLT), except that it is a condition is on derivatives of the density and not of the log density as more commonly done (as in \cite{van2000asymptotic} Section 5.6).
+\begin{assumption} Consider the data-generating process \eqref{eq:param_sequence}-\eqref{eq:sgd_natural} and assume \begin{enumerate}[label=\alph*)] \item $p$ is twice differentiable with respect to $\theta$. \item $\mathcal{I}(\theta)$ is continuous and there exists $\epsilon$ such that $\epsilon<\mathcal{I}(\theta)<\infty$ for all $\theta \in \Theta$. \item The sequence $(Z(X_n,\hat{\theta}_{n-1}))_{n \geq 0}$ is uniformly integrable. \item There exists $C<\infty$ such that $\int p''(x;\theta) \di x <C$ for all $\theta \in \Theta$. \end{enumerate} \end{assumption} Assumptions~\ref{ass:param_acid} a)–c) match those in \cite{fong2024asymptotics}. a) and b) are standard.
+Assumption c) allows us to use Doob's martingale convergence theorem on $(\hat{\theta}_n)_{n \geq 1}$.
+This is a fairly strong assumption, which may be difficult to verify in practice.
+However, \cite{fong2024asymptotics} provide a sufficient condition that is easier to check in examples (see SM Proposition~\ref{prop:fongyiu}).
+We discuss alternatives below.
+Assumption~\ref{ass:param_acid} d) is used in a Taylor expansion of the density $p(x;\hat{\theta}_{n})$, which we employ to bound $\text{TV}(\mathbb{E}(P_{\hat{\theta}_{n}}|\mathcal{G}_{n-1}),P_{\hat{\theta}_{n-1}})$.
+It is reminiscent of classical conditions for asymptotic normality of maximum likelihood estimators, except that it is a condition on derivatives of the density and not of the log density as more commonly done (as in \cite{van2000asymptotic} Section 5.6).
 Nevertheless, we will show that it is verifiable for some parametric models.